waterbycounty

 What's happening with rivers in Sacramento County right now?

-Sacramento County's primary USGS streamgage on the AMERICAN R A FAIR OAKS CA is currently reading 3,440 cubic feet per second — 95% of the long-term mean of 3,629.55 cfs.
+Sacramento County's primary USGS streamgage on the AMERICAN R A FAIR OAKS CA has a pipeline snapshot of 3,440 cubic feet per second — 95% of the long-term mean of 3,629.55 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Sacramento County water compare to the California average?